jonotypsy/django-seo-js/README.md

 # Installation

-1. Pip install:
+1. Manual install:

-    The fork is not available with pip yet.
-Currently, you will have to install it manually.
+    Download the [zip file](https://github.com/seo4ajax/django-seo-js/archive/master.zip) containing the project, unzip it in a directory and, from this directory, run the following command to install the module.

+    ```
+    python setup.py install
+    ```

 2. Add to your `settings.py`: